yhzhang0128/egos-2000/README.md

 -------------------------------------------------------------------------------
 ```

+## EGOS: Earth and Grass Operating System

-The earth and grass operating system (EGOS) is our teaching OS at Cornell.
+EGOS is our teaching operating system at Cornell.
 It has three layers:

 * The **earth layer** implements hardware-specific abstractions.
     * tty and disk device interfaces